ooda/vwordnet/README.md

 Warning:
 --------
 In order to use NLTK 3.0 instead of 2.0, code rewritting will be necessary because item "synsets" have become functions instead of objects.
+Also note that Heroku latest Stack Cedar-14 used setuptools version 11 which is not comptatible with NLTK 2.0.

 Licence
 -------